 OUR UNDERSTANDING SUMMARISED

-These brief comments do not attempt to discuss differing viewpoints concerning the New Covenant, but outline the understanding generally shared by the Christian Bible Students Melbourne, with relevant Scriptures on which our understanding is based.
+These brief comments do not attempt to discuss differing viewpoints concerning the New Covenant, but outline the understanding generally shared by the New Covenant Fellowship, with relevant Scriptures on which our understanding is based.

 1. The New Covenant is first promised and mentioned in some detail in Jeremiah 31:31-40.
 The New Testament states the application and fulfilment of this promise of God in Hebrews 8:6-13; and provides further support in Hebrews 10:15-17 and 12:22-29.

 2. The New Covenant is the only arrangement that makes possible the forgiveness and taking away of sin forever.
 (Romans 11:27; Hebrews 8:12, 13)

 3. The New Covenant is sealed by the blood of Jesus Christ, and He is its Mediator.
 (Matthew 26:28; Mark 14:24; Luke 22:20; 1 Corinthians 11:25, 26; Hebrews 8:6; 9:11-15; 12:24; 13:20, 21).

 4. The Church of the Gospel Age needs the blood of the New Covenant.
 (Ephesians 2:11-13).

 5. The apostles, disciples, and believers after them are ministers of the New Covenant (2 Corinthians 3:2 – 4:1).

 6. Jesus Christ is a surety or guarantee of the New Covenant (Hebrews 7:22-27; 8:6).